 The spear points from the Kimberleys are characterised by symmetrical, pressure-flaked bifacial points.
 These points may have been regarded more as ritual or status objects, as they were traded along the trade routes to distant tribes.
 After the overland telegraph was established the porcelain insulators became a sort after material for the construction of these points, along with glass.
 These high quality points were being used by the desert tribes 1000 km away in circumcision rituals.

 Symmetrical, unifacial points, Pirri points, were characteristic of South Australia.
-They were apparently used only in the distant past, Aborigines believing they must have been used in the Dreamtime, because they had no knowledge of them.
+They were apparently used only in the distant past, Aboriginal People believing they must have been used in the Dreamtime, because they had no knowledge of them.
 Points occur in a broad north-south belt across the continent.
 They were not present on the west coast and only a few are known from the east coast.

 There may be a long continuity of technological tradition in the Kimberley, in grooved, ground-edge axes and serrated flakes.
 The Kimberley serrated spear points are renowned for their fine crafting and their symmetry.
 They were made by the pressure-flaking technique, fine flakes are removed by use of wood or bone.
 Prior to European occupation fine-grained stone was used.
 This type of leaf-shaped, bifacially trimmed spear points has been used for at least 3,000 years.